 The District’s Financial Position is Solid

-Taken as a whole, the District’s financial position is solid even after experiencing a severe decline in the Equalized Assessed Valuation (EAV) over six years.
-This year the District saw a small increase of 1.3% in EAV and according to the Township Assessors, the EAV should continue to increase over the next several years.
+Taken as a whole, the District’s financial position is solid even after experiencing a severe decline in the Equalized Assessed Valuation (EAV) over a six-year period.
+This year the District saw an increase of 8.02% in EAV and according to the Township Assessors, the EAV is projected to increase for the fifth consecutive year.
 The District maintains solid financial reserves and prudent financial management and planning

 Contributing factors to our favorable financial position are:

-- The FY2016-17 Budget includes drawdowns of fund balances in the Corporate, Recreation, Special Recreation, Museum, Insurance, FICA, Debt Service and Capital Funds.
+- The FY2020-21 Budget includes draw-downs of fund balances in all funds except for Paving & Lighting, Audit, FICA, Debt Service, Master Plan Capital Fund.
 These drawdowns are either planned or due to transfers or carryover projects.